-You can use the cxfslicense command to verify CXFS or XVM FLEXIm license keys for clusters using client-side licensing.
+You can use the cxfslicense command to verify CXFS or XVM FLEXIm client-side license keys for Linux nodes using client-side licensing.

-The rpm output lists all software added; see "Linux Installation Overview" on page 68.
+The rpm output lists all software added; see "Linux Installation Overview" on page 65.

 For more information, see the man pages.